KenKundert/inform/doc/user.rst

 """""""""

 .. py:function:: terminate(status=None, exit=True)
+   :noindex:

-:func:`inform.terminate` terminates the program with specified exit status or message.
-It calls :meth:`inform.Inform.terminate` for the active informer.
+:func:`terminate` terminates the program with specified exit status or message.
+It calls :meth:`Inform.terminate` for the active informer.

 *status* may be an integer, boolean, string, or None.
 An exit status of 1 is used if True or a string is passed in.
 If None is passed in then 1 is used for